Sjacuru/github-portfolio/README.md

 Sales Monitoring: Processing transactions and tracking sales data.

 Dashboard: Display live item tracking and provide a basic analysis report.
+Docker will be used for version control and system demonstrations.

 Reporting & Analytics: Generating key reports on costs and profitability.